 "Why did Eneco start with implementing e-invoicing?"

 Because the previously mentioned legislation regards a significant number of Eneco’s Corporate Accounts, it also affects the energy company.
 That's why the energy company has started a trajectory for implementing e-invoicing.

 Besides being prompted by law, Bouwman also notices an increased interest due to other reasons: “Customers ask questions about the potential advantages of e-invoicing”, says Bouwman.
 "The move to e-invoicing does in fact offer all kinds of benefits", says Sonja Thissen, Business Technology Consultant at Eneco.

-But first she would like to clear up a common misconception; that e-invoicing is somewhat different to sending an invoice digitally: “A digital invoice is sent by e-mail in a PDF, CSV or other format, for instance, and is processed manually in the bookkeeping.
-With e-invoicing, there is a network connecting the sender and receiver and invoices are processed automatically in the recipient’s bookkeeping.”
+But first, she would like to clear up a common misconception; that e-invoicing is somewhat different from sending an invoice digitally: “A digital invoice is sent by e-mail in a PDF, CSV or other formats, for instance, and is processed manually in the bookkeeping.
+With e-invoicing, there is a network connecting the sender and receiver, and invoices are processed automatically in the recipient’s bookkeeping.”

 "What are the advantages of using e-invoices?"